 My career requires that I spend a lot of time in intellectual endeavors, so at the risk of sound cheeky, it is liberating to just let go and let flow.
-In artistic endeavors I give myself permission to fail, I paint, tinker with stained glass, draw, or craft just for the joy of creating.
+When I am in a creative space, I give myself permission to fail.
+I paint, tinker with stained glass, draw, or craft just for the joy of creating.
 This is my mindful practice, a place of peace and I’m proud of the pieces I’ve completed.
 I am part of an artist group through Alexander Rokoff’s Studio on Mississippi Avenue, he is my artistic mentor and maestro, here is a link to his professional work: Rokoff Studios.
 Under Alexander’s tutelage I mostly oil paint figures or portraits (human and canine).
 I did not do a good job of documenting all of these, so I am awaiting photos of those pieces that are residing on the walls of friends.